openSUSE/news-o-o/_posts/2011-06-18-opensuse-weekly-news-issue-180-is-out.markdown

 Aaron, one of the ownCloud developers, gives [his
         thoughts](http://owncloudtest.blogspot.com/2011/06/owncloud-20-just-merged-with.html) on where ownCLoud should go:

+â€œ

 With this, we can not only compete with Apple & Google, we can leave them behind or
         integrate with them from our own camp.
-There™s no reason you shouldn™t be able to play your music from the cloud in Amarok or Tomahawk, view your calendar events on your iPhone and in Kontact and access all of your files from Android or webOS or Gnome or Windows or OS X. You should also be able to back up your home directory and keep it in sync between multiple computers
+Thereâ€™s no reason you shouldnâ€™t be able to play your music from the cloud in Amarok or Tomahawk, view your calendar events on your iPhone and in Kontact and access all of your files from Android or webOS or Gnome or Windows or OS X. You should also be able to back up your home directory and keep it in sync between multiple computers

-
+â€

 **Control**

 The most important feature of ownCloud, however, is control.
-In Frank™s words:
+In Frankâ€™s words:

+â€œ

 You don't have to put your private data into the hosting center of a big company

-
+â€

 You can install ownCloud on your own server, your desktop at home, a company server but
       also at a hosting provider supporting PHP, or run it as appliance in some cloud service under your direct control.
 Because it is Free Software, you fully own your data and only you can determine what happens with it.

-All this doesn™t have to mean ownCloud is hard to set up.
+All this doesnâ€™t have to mean ownCloud is hard to set up.
 The upcoming 2.0 version will
       make it drastically easier to deploy but the current 1.2 release can also be had in a number of very easy ways.